IDAES/idaes-pse/docs/install.rst

 Option 2: Fork and Clone the Repository
 """""""""""""""""""""""""""""""""""""""

-For people who are not IDAES core developers but would potentially like make contributions to the IDAES project or closely follow IDAES development, the best way to get the IDAES files is to fork the IDAES repo on Github, then clone the new fork.
-To fork the repository sign into your Github account. go to https://github.com/IDAES/idaes-pse, then click the "Fork" button in the upper righthand corner of the page.
+For people who are not IDAES core developers but potentially would like to make contributions to the IDAES project or closely follow IDAES development, the best way to get the IDAES files is to fork the IDAES repo on Github, then clone the new fork.
+To fork the repository sign into your Github account, and go to https://github.com/IDAES/idaes-pse.
+Then, click the "Fork" button in the upper righthand corner of the page.

 To clone a repository: